 Do you grind your teeth?
 Tooth grinding, or bruxism, is a common habit.
 A lot of people do this while they’re asleep and many do it while they’re awake as well.
 It’s one of the classic examples of a person’s inner turmoil coming through in their physical habits.

 The trained therapists at Bayside Psychotherapy have expertise in various treatment methodologies, including hypnotherapy, deep relaxation, Cognitive Behavioural Therapy (CBT), psychodynamic psychotherapy and others.
-Seeking help to understand what is causing the suppressed emotions that lead to tooth grinding can be one of the most effective ways of stopping it.
+Seeking help to understand what is causing the suppressed emotions that lead to tooth grinding may be an effective way of stopping it.

-Our self hypnosis MP3 recording for bruxism can also be a helpful enhancement for counselling or hypnotherapy sessions, and you can get started right away.
+Our self-hypnosis MP3 recording for bruxism may also be a helpful enhancement for counselling or hypnotherapy sessions.

 Reception phone hours